 Applicants to the program must have knowledge of the scope of speech-language pathology practice.
 This knowledge will be demonstrated in one of two ways:

-- The applicant must complete the requirements for a baccalaureate degree in communication sciences and disorders from a regionally accredited institution OR
+- The applicant must complete the requirements for a baccalaureate degree in communication sciences and disorders, speech-language pathology, speech and hearing sciences or an equivalent discipline from a regionally accredited institution OR

 - The applicant must complete the requirements for a baccalaureate degree in a field other than communication sciences and disorders plus appropriate prerequisite coursework in the field of speech-language pathology/communication sciences and disorders.
-Please see the following:
+Students will be admitted to the Communication Sciences and Disorders program after completing the five (5) pre-requisite courses listed below are successfully completed and official transcripts are submitted.

 - Anatomy of Speech & Hearing Mechanism